SmashPhoenix272/NovelDownloader/claudeDev_docs/usage_guide.md

 - Make sure you have a stable internet connection throughout the download process.
 - If a specific translation site is not working, check if there's an implementation for that site in the `source` directory.
 If not, you may need to add support for that site (see `claudeDev_docs/adaptive_instructions.md` for guidance).
 - If you encounter a paywall message, the download will stop at the last freely available chapter.
+- For Genesistudio downloads, ensure you have valid NovelUpdates credentials if prompted for login.

 ## Error Handling